 GFCP was developed by the Canadian Celiac Association (CCA) and launched in May 2011.
 It has been successfully certifying products and protecting gluten-free consumers in Canada since May 2012.
 By partnering with the National Foundation for Celiac Awareness (NFCA), the GFCP now extends its reach across borders and enables consumer packaged products to be certified gluten-free in both the US and Canada through a single certification process.

 On August 2, 2013, the U.S. Food and Drug Administration (FDA) announced a standard definition for "gluten-free" labeling of foods.
 As of August 5, 2014, this rule is now in effect and manufacturers using a gluten-free label on their packaging must comply with the FDA’s labeling rule.

 Among the most commonly cited criteria, the FDA regulations require that a product labeled "gluten-free" contain less than 20 parts per million (ppm) of gluten.
 Manufacturers, therefore, are looking for ways to ensure that they meet this and other criteria for gluten-free labeling while affirming their commitment to the health and safety of gluten-free customers.

 The Gluten-Free Certification Program (GFCP) offers consumer protection and guidance by requiring rigorous, annual audits to ensure the products it certifies are the result of good manufacturing practices and appropriate gluten-free protocols.
-The GFCP also goes above and beyond the FDA's standards for gluten-free products by requiring that manufacturers have validated gluten-free management systems that set a limit at less than 10 ppm and even lower if possible.
-This reduces the risk of recalls, ensures consistent gluten-free safety throughout the manufacturing process, and provides additional assurance to consumers looking for a more rigorous standard.
+This reduces the risk of recalls, ensures consistent gluten-free safety throughout the manufacturing process, and provides additional assurance to consumers.

 When consumers see the NFCA trademark logo on a package of gluten-free food (which reflects that it has been approved through the GFCP), they can know that the product not only meets the FDA standard, but also that the brand has taken extensive strides to ensure that product is safe from start to finish.